yzhan238/yzhan238.github.io/_pages/about.md

   - /about.html
 ---

 I am a Ph.D. student in Prof. [Jiawei Han](http://hanj.cs.illinois.edu/)'s Data Mining Group ([DMG](http://dm1.cs.uiuc.edu/)) at University of Illinois Urbana-Champaign (UIUC).
 I obtained my M.S. in Computer Science and B.S. with a dual degree in Computer Science and Mathematics also at UIUC.
-My research interests lie in text mining and natural language processing.
+My research interests lie in text mining, especially for mining structured knowledge from unstructured text data with minimal supervision.

 News
 ======